paulross/TotalDepth/docs/source/tech/LIS_indexing.rst

 Indexing LIS Files
 ###############################

-This describes how TotalDepth indexes LIS files to achieve high performance.
-It would be equally applicable to any other similar binary format such as RP66 (DLIS) or SEG-Y files.
+Most petrophysical files are recorded in real time and the recording format is sequential, thus everything depends on what has gone before.
+This is not very satisfactory for the user who might well wish to access the data in a arbitrary manner - "give me these curves over this interval".
+The solution is to create an index to the original file so that it can be accessed *as if* it is a random access file.

+Here we describe how that indexing works and the performance it achieves for the user.

 ***************************************************
 Introduction
 ***************************************************

 The LIS file format is a binary, self describing, sequential format with multiple layers of encoding and, in practice, no forward references.
-LIS files can be large and, generally speaking, the greater part of the file consists of frame data whose format is invariant within any particular Log Pass.
+LIS files can be large and, generally speaking, the greater part of the file consists of frame data whose format is invariant within any particular :term:`Log Pass`.

 In a dynamic situation, such as a user reading the file, the *instantaneous* amount of data needed from a LIS file is small compared with the file size.
 For example plotting 200 feet of a 50Mb file might need only 1/3000 of the data in the file.
 As the LIS file format is geared to sequential recording, not random access, accessing such a small amount efficiently needs additional software cunning.